immcantation/presto/docs/workflows/Stern2014_Workflow.rst

-FS1_table.tab                   Table of the read 1 FilterSeq log FS2_table.tab                   Table of the read 2 FilterSeq log MP1_table.tab                   Table of the C-region MaskPrimers log MP2_table.tab                   Table of the V-region MaskPrimers log BC1_table.tab                   Table of the read 1 BuildConsensus log BC2_table.tab                   Table of the read 2 BuildConsensus log AP_table.tab                    Table of the AssemblePairs log
+FS1_table.tab                   Table of the read 1 FilterSeq log FS2_table.tab                   Table of the read 2 FilterSeq log MP1_table.tab                   Table of the C-region MaskPrimers log MP2_table.tab                   Table of the V-segment MaskPrimers log BC1_table.tab                   Table of the read 1 BuildConsensus log BC2_table.tab                   Table of the read 2 BuildConsensus log AP_table.tab                    Table of the AssemblePairs log